dltj/dltj-blog/content/2023-01-19-issue-96-metadata.md

 - metadata
 - OCLC
 mastodon:
-- #Libraries love #metadata.
-This week's issue of the DLTJ Thursday Threads #newsletter gives a glimpse of how much we love it and what librarians go through to make it the best it can be. https://dltj.org/article/issue-96-metadata 1/4
+- null
-- 12 years ago, #OCLC Research conducted a study on the most common fields in #WorldCat.
-Everything has a title, of course, but then the number of fields that library records have in common drops off quickly. https://dltj.org/article/issue-96-metadata#most-important 2/4
+- 12 years ago,
-- Bibliographic metadata is the lifeblood of libraries, and libraries have a long history of cooperating on its creation and maintenance. #ICOLC wants to be sure that tradition continues. https://dltj.org/article/issue-96-metadata#icolc-statement 3/4
+- Bibliographic metadata is the lifeblood of libraries, and libraries have a long history of cooperating on its creation and maintenance.
 - Everyone has a personal name, and personal names are among the most trickiest bits of description that libraries deal with.
 Last year, @kcoyle@mstdn.social showed us how tricky names can be. https://dltj.org/article/issue-96-metadata#names 4/4
 - And the weekly cat.
 This week, Alan looks back as if to say, "who me?"
 Yes you, Alan. bonus/4
 ---